In many Aikido dojo's the first Aikido techniques description is shihonage and ikkajo.

 This reduces your attackers focus and strength, and also opens up a window of opportunity for you to apply your technique successfully.

-Aikido Success Blueprint offers key action steps and a unique gold-mine of wisdom!
+Aikido Success Blueprint - key action steps in a unique gold-mine of wisdom!

 The second Aikido techniques description is ikkajo, which involves controlling or throwing your attacker using

-pressure on their elbow to break their balance & control their
+pressure on their elbow to break their balance.

 pressure to the elbow and wrist, to go on to pin and completely control

 For example, at the exact moment just before an attack is launched, you move forward and pre-empt that attack.

-If they raise their hands, then you go into ikkajo and take control of their wrist and elbow.
+If they raise their hands to try and block, then you go into ikkajo and take control of their wrist and elbow.
 This gives you the ability to break the attackers balance to the rear, and turn them around.
-You then control the arm by relaxing down on the elbow while raising the wrist.
-This takes them to the floor where you can execute a standard pin, which causes submission.

 If they don't get the time to raise their hands and protect their face, then you perform a double palm strike to the forehead.
 By doing this with relaxed arms and heavy body, you are able to sink your weight into the strike.

-Aikido Success Blueprint offers you an absolute gold-mine of amazing wisdom!
+Aikido Success Blueprint offers you an absolute gold-mine of wisdom!

 Other Aikido techniques description are... nikajo, sankajo, yonkajo, gokajo, kote gaeshi.
 These involve ways of locking the wrist to off-balance before controlling or throwing.
 Wrist controls can be very painful...